-Why This Entrepreneur Scaled Back His No. 1 Product
+Why the Founder of Dogfish Head Brewery Scaled Back His No. 1 Product

 Sam Calagione is used to getting love in his hometown of Milton, Del.
 He created Dogfish Head Craft Brewery, one of America's hottest breweries, and is a major employer in town.
 People wave and say hi.
 Out-of-towners ask to take selfies with him.
 So it came as a surprise when a liquor store owner ran over with tears in her eyes.